hai-vr/XYVR/README.md

 ﻿XYVR
 ====

-*XYVR* is an address book application that lets you search through your VRChat and Resonite contacts.
+*XYVR* is an address book application that lets you search through your VRChat, Resonite, and ChilloutVR contacts.

 Once data is retrieved, it is stored offline, no Internet connection needed.
 The address book remains fully functional even if access to the original account is lost for any reason.